DragonMinded/libdragon/README.md

     npm run tc -- make -C your/path

+Please note that the path should be unix-compatible, so you should not use auto completion on non-unix systems.

 If you need more control over the toolchain container bash into it with;

     docker exec -i -t libdragon /bin/bash

+You can copy and use `index.js` to use docker in your other projects.
+Simply change `PROJECT_NAME` variable and toolchain will be available as a new container for your project.

 # Original documentation for reference